Skip to content

 The viewer must piece the action together from the protagonist’s experiences, which unfold from his point of view.
 The meaning of some events is not clearly delineated, and the beholder must learn how to interpret them.
 One must suspend disbelief to accept certain aspects of the plot, and one is never sure until the end how to understand some of Tolbiac’s impressions and experiences.
 It is, at first, hard to tell what is real and what is fantasy.

 Tolbiac starts out at the bottom of a ruined, high-tech subterranean maze in pool of muddy water among dead bodies.
-He must quickly assimilate himself to his dark, cold, wet environment by scavenging clothing and equipment from a plethora of cadavers.
-As he does so he gradually begins to make his ascent through the hellish terrain.
+He quickly adapts to his dark, cold, wet environment by scavenging clothing and equipment from a plethora of cadavers.
+As he does so, he gradually begins to make his ascent through the hellish terrain.
 He encounters some frightening characters and a sequence of bizarre threats as he unravels his way through this post-apocalyptic tangle.

 Along the route he collects and tries to translate odd clues.
 Gaining insight into his plight is his best chance for planning each succeeding step.
-Tolbiac must dodge savage humanoids and Orwellian storm troopers, who may be hunting him, while he tries to decipher mysterious technology.
+Tolbiac dodges savage humanoids and Orwellian storm troopers, who may be hunting him, while he tries to decipher mysterious technology.

-Tobiac finds cryptic suggesting that a totalitarian elite controls the depths and the workers who once inhabited them.
+Tobiac finds cryptic clues suggesting that a totalitarian elite controls the depths and the workers who once inhabited them.
 Promising sanctuary in return for “sacrifice,” there seems to have been a program in place to reward the troglodytes with acceptance into a Utopian society on the surface.
 He finds a departure depot from which the workers would leave, ascending in illuminated cubes.
-Strange, speaking holograms of people guide him and advise him, but they are sinister and their presentation is suspicious.
+Strange, speaking holograms guide and advise him, but they are sinister and suspicious.

 Tolbiac’s only hope seems to be gaining the acceptance of a sole surviving technician who once worked in the maze, and who is now clinging to survival herself.
 After she captures Tolbiac, she uses him as a diversion to save herself and abandons him.
 He must find her again and win her trust.
 But how?